chevere/docs/README.md

 ## What is Chevere?

-Chevere is a strict, strong-typed PHP development framework.
-It is the kind of stuff developers use to build *other* software, specially low-level applications as it is an small unbloated software package providing the core tooling needed to organize and run the logic of any given software application.
+Chevere is a strict, strong-typed, immutable PHP development framework.
+It is the kind of stuff developers use to build *other* software.
+It is an small software package providing the strictly necessary tooling for developing the logic of any given software application.

-💡 The term *chévere* is ubiquitous in Latin America, spreaded in every spanish speaking country and it means **cool/awesome**.
-We believe that anything can be chevere, specially PHP software.
+💡 The term *chévere* is ubiquitous in Latin America, known in every Spanish speaking country and it means **cool, awesome**.

 ## Why Chevere and not X?

-Contrary to almost every PHP framework out there, Chevere is not designed for anything in specific and it doesn't embrace or forbid any application development model.
-Chevere enables you to be free, to iterate and explore.
+Chevere top selling argument is quality.
+We enforce testing, full code coverage and mutation testing of all the components in our organization.
+Our code is tested and scrutinized using several code quality tools, with public reports and stats.

-Of course that all frameworks seek that developers end up *writing less and doing more*, but you can't write less unless you give away some control and time.
-Nowadays we have more framework developers than PHP developers, which is bad without balance and excesively *frames* PHP developers into the given framework culture.
+There's also our culture, where contrary to most PHP frameworks, Chevere is not designed for anything in specific and we don't embrace or forbid any development model.
+Chevere is the stuff for those needing to rely in good quality components without the bloated package.

-Chevere is an anti-framework, is the stuff for those wanting to rely in good quality components and not needing the training wheels to move forward.
+💡 Chevere is a tiny development layer (~400 kb) that you can use in any existing project.

 ## Clean & Typed